Oregon’s Nonresident WorkersFebruary 14, 2023

 The fact that people live in neighboring states and work in Oregon isn’t surprising.
 But what about workers living in Texas, New York, Florida, and other far away states?
-Their numbers more than quadrupled between 2004 and 2014, but they’re not likely crossing the Snake River on I-84 each morning to get to work.
+Their numbers more than quadrupled between 2005 and 2015, but they’re not likely crossing the Snake River on I-84 each morning to get to work.
 Nonresident workers may live in both states but maintain their primary residence outside Oregon, or work in Oregon on temporary assignment, or they may have moved during the year and their residency status wasn’t updated yet.
-Residency is assigned by the U.S. Census Bureau based on data from federal agencies such as the Internal Revenue Service and the Social Security Administration, so basically where the worker files their taxes is considered home.
+Residency is assigned by the U.S. Census Bureau based on data from federal agencies such as the Internal Revenue Service and the Social Security Administration, so the state where the worker files their taxes is considered home.

 Taxed by Where the Work Takes Place

 Regardless of where they claim residency, income earned from services performed in Oregon by nonresidents is subject to Oregon income tax.
 According to the Oregon Department of Revenue, the total Oregon personal income tax liability of nonresidents was nearly $639 million in 2017, or 8 percent of the total tax liability.
 Personal income tax is the largest source of revenue for Oregon’s General Fund.

 Inflow of Workers Lowers Oregon’s PCPI

 Nonresidents working jobs in Oregon lowers one closely followed measure of regional income.
 The U.S. Bureau of Economic Analysis’ (BEA) estimate of per capita personal income (PCPI) is the annual sum of all resident income in a geographic area divided by the number of residents in the area.
 The BEA adjusts for residency by counting work income in the worker’s state of residence.
 A net outflow of workers adds to a state’s PCPI, while a net inflow of workers, such as Oregon has, subtracts from a state’s PCPI.